⛳️ The Golf

 📣 The Good, Bad & Ugly

-GB&U: Horvat, Wesley Bros Launch Your Golf Tour.
+GB&U: Horvat, Wesley Bros Launch Digital Creator Golf Tour

 The Good: The audience is already there.
 The Internet Invitational last summer proved the commercial demand.
 Direct-to-fan distribution across pre-built channels with millions of subs means YGT skips the linear-rights problem the PGA Tour is still wrestling with.
 Wesley Bryan being suspended from the PGA Tour for playing LIV Duels and pivoting straight into a co-founder role is exactly the kind of operator-jumps-the-fence moment that signals the category is real.